meradji-anais/Data-Mining-Project--Clustering-of-metallic-alloys/README.md

 # Data-Mining-Project--Clustering-of-metallic-alloys

-This project consists of clustering metallic alloys based on their chemical composition and thermophysical properties
+This project consists of clustering metallic alloys based on their chemical composition and thermophysical properties.